rsanto27/seed-java-springboot-rabbitMQ/README.md

 6. Create an implementation to make requests for the queue.
 Example: `com.seed.rabbit.producer.AMQP.ProducerRabbitMQ`.
 Note, if we have any problem, we have to handle the problem with the exception `org.springframework.amqp.AmqpRejectAndDontRequeueException` because this will put the message inside deadLetter queue.
 7. Create a service to use de `com.seed.rabbit.producer.AMQP.ProducerRabbitMQ`.
 Example: `com.seed.rabbit.producer.service.RabbitMQService`.
 8. Create an endpoint to send a message by the service.
 Example: `com.seed.rabbit.api.AmqpApi`

+## Java Flow Comsumer
+1. Note, the consumer is inside the same producer's project, then it's used the same `RabbitJacksonConverterConfiguration` when spring makes the control inversion pattern.
+2. Create the consumer's configuration `com.seed.rabbit.consumer.configuration.RabbitConfigurationConsumer`.
+3. Create the listener responsible by consumes the queue `com.seed.rabbit.consumer.AMQP.ConsumerRabbitMQ`.
+Note, the annotation `@RabbitListener(queues = "${spring.rabbitmq.request.routing-key.producer}")` is responsible by create the listener, then when you make a request on /send endpoint, the producer flow, will put the data inside queue and the consumer method will handle the data.